libresoul/dwm/README.md

 dwm is a minimal, extreamly fast window manager for X with no eye candies whatsoever.

-These are my configuration changes while I was patching dwm using the patches in the `/patches` directory..
+These are my configuration changes while I was patching dwm as per ny needs using the patches in the `/patches` directory..
 The relevent startup scripts can be found in `/scripts`.

 # Requirements